 Trekking alone in a foreign land isn’t always as enthralling as it sounds.
 First, you need to find a proper source of undiluted trekking information, which will be your ultimate guide in the Himalayas.
-Everest Base Camp is certainly one of the most popular and adventurous trekking destinations in Nepal, more like a mountain museum with all the stuff displayed for real.
-It will be tiring to manage a proper trip on your own, as you will have a whole bunch of things to do like getting permits, finding hotels, shop for gears, buy maps, book flight tickets and more.
-However, if you have that zeal to explore like a local, travel cheaply and gain an experience of a lifetime, trekking solo to Everest Base Camp should be a piece of cake!
+Everest Base Camp trek is certainly one of the most popular and adventurous trekking destinations in Nepal, more like a mountain museum with all the stuff displayed for real.
+It will be tiring to manage a proper trip on your own, as you will have a whole bunch of things to do like getting permits, finding hotels, shop for gears, buy maps, booking flight to Lukla and more.
+However, if you have that zeal to explore like a local, creating treks independently, and gain an experience of a lifetime, trekking solo in Everest Base Camp Trek route should be a piece of cake!
 Here’s your guide to trekking independently and witnessing the best of Everest !

 (P.S you should never ask these questions to Nepalese)

 You can either fly to Lukla or trek all the way from Jiri through the high passes while going to Everest Base Camp trek.

 Flight to Lukla: You will need TIMS and Sagarmatha National Park entry permit.

 Trek from Jiri: You will need TIMS, Sagarmatha National Park entry permit, and Gaurishankar entry permit.

 TIMS: Easily from Thamel or go to Nepal Tourism Board Office, Exhibition Road.

 Sagarmatha National Park entry permit: From Nepal Tourism Board or in Monjo itself.

 Gaurishankar entry permit: From Nepal Tourism Board Office